reaperhulk/cryptography-pkcs11/README.rst

 Issues
 ------

-* Session management is still pretty terrible.
+* Session management still needs improvement.

   * Session objects are presumed to be available to all sessions, which is only true if you don't close sessions.